LostBitset/Kaidun/README.md

 desert mountains on an alien planet, and try to travel as far as you can without failing checkpoints.

+## Running it

+- Just run `python main.py`
+- Files ending in `.test.py` are tests
+- Files ending in `.vtest.py` are "visual tests" for me to make sure things look right
+- Files ending in `.vert` or `.frag` are OpenGL shaders
+- The `SAVEFILE.json` file is where your scores are stored (it's not tracked by git)

 ## Complexity
 - [X] A simple 3D engine
     - [X] Invokes ModernGL (an OpenGL interface) from `cmu_112_graphics`